neondatabase/website/content/docs/guides/ruby-on-rails.md

 ---
-title: Connect a Ruby on Rails application to Neon
+title: Connect a Ruby on Rails application to Neon Postgres
 subtitle: Set up a Neon project in seconds and connect from a Ruby on Rails application
 enableTableOfContents: true
 ---